hashhashu/separable-notes/README.md

    * detach all notes in this workspace
 * separableNotes attachAll
   * attach all notes in this workspace
+* separableNotes syncWithMdFile
+  * export notes in markdown file(in .vscode/sepNotes.md)
+  * in generated markdown file, you can go to src file by click ctrl+(left button)

 #### Configuration
 **noteId** can be configurated to identify the line which should be detached(default is SEPNOTES).